ybze/Archdots/README.md

 </details>

 <details>
-<summary> base-devel </summary>
+<summary> bat </summary>

-Basic tools to build Arch Linux packages.
+A cat clone with syntax highlighting and Git integration.

 </details>